artica/website/_posts/blog/2015-11-04-residencia-montemor-o-velho.markdown

 ![](/assets/images/2015-11-04-residencia-montemor-o-velho-10.jpg)

 Our freelance friend Victor Martins of [Pixelnerve][6] joined us in the residency to work on a computer graphics demo with Jerome and Filipe.
-We have already worked with him a few times in the past and it was great to have him drop by to share ideas.
+He has worked with Artica a few times before and it was great to have him drop by to share ideas.

 Jerome and Filipe (Cruz, not Barbosa) spent their days composing new music and playing quake in local lan.
-Quake became an interactive installation where Artica collaborators could enter and be overwhelmed by Filipe, in a literal representation of the minotaur in the labyrinth, which in this case did not get killed in the end.
+Quake became an interactive installation where Artica collaborators could enter and be overwhelmed by Filipe, in a literal representation of the minotaur in the labyrinth, hunting down the visitors and delivering them a gruesome death.
 At the end of the week Jerome and Filipe played an improvised live act with the material they had composed during the week, featuring Coias playing an amplified barrel bass.
 Filipe Barbosa and Guilherme helped with projected visuals and stage lights responding to sound.

 ![](/assets/images/2015-11-04-residencia-montemor-o-velho-11.jpg)